6 Strategies to tackle weight gain during menopause

 1. Move more

 A decrease in moderate-intensity exercise appears to be a significant reason women burn fewer calories during the menopausal transition.
-In their five-year study, a Canadian research team attributed the reduction in calories burned by women near menopause to less-moderate exercise, not a drop in metabolism.
+In their five-year study, a Canadian research team attributed the reduced calories burned by women near menopause to less exercise, not a slower metabolism.
 Common menopausal factors of fatigue, hot flashes, poor sleep, and stress can make women less inclined to exercise, contributing to weight gain.

-The study's findings are encouraging because physical activity is in our control when so many other things aren't.
-You don't need to go to the gym to get more moderate exercise.
+Physical activity is in our control when so many other things aren’t.
 Effective moderate activities include brisk walking, dancing, bicycling, golfing (carrying clubs), playing frisbee, and even doing housework.
+None of those require a gym!

-Tip: Moderate-intensity activities allow you to talk, but would make singing difficult.
-They burn anywhere between 3.5-7 calories per minute.
+Tip: Moderate-intensity activities allow you to talk but would make singing difficult.
+They burn anywhere between 3.5 to 7 calories per minute.
+Aim for 150 to 300 minutes of moderate-intensity activity weekly.

 2. Include strength training